Anirudhan Sampath

 Anirudhan Sampath (born 22 July 1962) is an Indian politician and was a member of the 16th Lok Sabha of India.
-He was represented the Attingal constituency of Kerala and is a member of the Communist Party of India (Marxist) (CPI(M)) political party.
+He represented the Attingal constituency of Kerala and is a member of the Communist Party of India (Marxist) (CPI(M)) political party.
 In 2014 he was elected as M.P. from Attingal for the third time.
 He is the son of the late Communist party leader and former MP K. Aniruddhan.
-M.P.
 Sampath is married and has a daughter, Aswathy Sampath.
 He is related to the Communist Party Leader A.K.
 Gopalan.
 In 2019 Indian general election, he lost to Adoor Prakash.

+His brother, Anirudhan Kasturi, is competing for the Bharatiya Janata Party for the 2025 Thiruvananthapuram Corporation election.